-Code Action Due Date Icon Progress Comment & Planned Improvement Action CE.P.6.1 Deliver the Council's regulatory functions with respect to food hygiene and standards regulations 31-Mar-2020 8 34% Q3 19/20: Off Target Food Plan inspection Target off by 39.5% at end Q3.
-Some inspections cannot be reported on at this date as they are within the allowed 28 day window.
-At time of reporting 86% of high risk inspections due to end Q3 had been completed.
-60% of medium risk inspections are outstanding.
-97% of service requests responded to but response times have slipped to 71% being within target time.
-Food sampling work is at 40% of planned.
-CE.P.6.2 Implement the new Residential Caravan Site Licensing Regime 31-Mar-2020 100% Q3 19/20: Completed All four residential caravan sites are now licensed under the new licensing regime, which came into force in May 2019.
+Code Action Due Date Icon Progress Comment & Planned Improvement Action CE.P.6.1 Deliver the Council's regulatory functions with respect to food hygiene and standards regulations 31-Mar-2020 8 34% 19/20: Off Target Food Plan inspection Target was off by 45% at end Q4. - final figures for year.
+Prioritisation of high risk inspections and response work over medium risk inspections and sampling: 84% of high risk inspections due to end of inspection plan were completed.
+33% of medium risk inspections due to end of the inspection plan were completed 98% of food related service requests responded to with 97% within target times 40% of planned Food sampling work was completed by end Q4.
+CE.P.6.2 Implement the new Residential Caravan Site Licensing Regime 31-Mar-2020 100% 19/20: Completed All four residential caravan sites are now licensed under the new licensing regime, which came into force in May 2019.